-Interested landowners on Virginia's Eastern Shore should contact the Accomac Service Center to learn more about opportunities available through the American Black Duck Initiative.
+Interested landowners should contact their local NRCS Office to learn more about opportunities available through the American Black Duck Initiative.

 NRCS staff will work with the applicant to develop a conservation plan that will become the basis of an EQIP contract.